operator-playground-io/MariaDB-Operator-Playground-tile/cover.md

 ### Operator's features are as follows:

-- Setup a MariaDB server with configured version
+- Setup a MariaDB server with configured version.

-- Create a custom database along with a user credential set for the custom database
+- Create a custom database along with a user credential set for the custom database.

-- Operator uses Persistent Volume where MariaDB can write its data files
+- Operator uses Persistent Volume where MariaDB can write its data files.

-- Seamless upgrades of MariaDB is possible without loosing existing data
+- Seamless upgrades of MariaDB is possible without loosing existing data.

 - Take full backup of Database at user defined location.